oracle-livelabs/converged/microservices-with-oracleaq/teq-workflow/teq-workflow.md

-# Use workflow with TEQ (Second-factor Authentication)
+# Use workflow with TxEventQ (Second-factor Authentication)

 ## Introduction